HHS/TANF-app/docs/How-We-Work/team-charter/our-workflow.md

 ## The issue is reviewed by Raft
 - If changes are needed, reviewer moves the issue back to ‘In Progress’ and notes the comments and pings the assignee for revision.
-- For dev issues, if issue meets the acceptance criteria and all tasks are done, the reviewer
+- For dev issues, if issue meets the acceptance criteria and all tasks are done, the reviewer follows the [Git Workflow found in our ADR folder](https://github.com/HHS/TANF-app/blob/main/docs/Architecture%20Decision%20Record/009-git-workflow.md)
-  - closes PR to merge it into the Raft dev environment
-  - creates a new PR for all the issues to be reviewed during QASP review using the ‘Sprint Summary Report’ template (page 16) with a WIP label/note until it is ready to be reviewed
-  - moves the issues to ‘Government Review’ pipeline and assign Laura (gov tech lead) and Lauren to review the PR
-  - Once the WIP label is removed from the PR created in the HHS repo, no work is to be done against the branch submitted for review unless changes are requested and/or the branch has been approved and merged.
-- For design or research issues, if issue meets the acceptance criteria and all tasks are done, the reviewer
-  - moves the issue to ‘Government Review’ pipeline and tags Lauren for review
+- For design or research issues, if issue meets the acceptance criteria and all tasks are done, the reviewer moves the issue to ‘QASP Review’ pipeline and tags Lauren for review

 ## The issue is reviewed by government
 - Lauren verifies that all the acceptance criteria and the relevant QASP elements have been met.
 - If issues meet the acceptance criteria, reviewers move the issue to “Done and ready for demo.”
 Only issues in “Done and ready for demo” will be demoed.
 (So keep issues small!)
 - If changes are needed, government reviewer/s move the issue back to ‘In Progress,’ notes the comments, and tags the assignee.
 Small tweaks can be sent back to the assignee on the same issue at this stage, but a new issue should be created if the feedback constitutes an significant expansion of scope.
-- When issues are being reviewed by QASP review day (Day 13), Raft team can continue to work on issues that are ‘In progress’ or ‘To Do’ pipeline.
-If all issues in these columns have been addressed, then Raft team can pull from prioritized product backlog 'Ready to go for Next Sprint'

 ## The issue is ready for demo
-- When QASP reviewers have signed off and the team is ready for feedback from OFA stakeholders, then the feature is demonstrated in Sprint Demo meeting.
+- When QASP reviewers have signed off and the team is ready for feedback from OFA stakeholders, then the feature is demonstrated in Sprint Demo.
 - Feedback from stakeholders is discussed and, if necessary, new issues are created to address feedback.

 ## The issue is complete and ready for final QASP review
 - Raft creates a PR and a Sprint Summary Report (see Page 11), which is included in the PR notes.
 - Tech lead reviews the PR, the COR comments acceptance, and Lauren merges the PR into main HHS repo
-- QASP reviewer reviews the PR against the contract QASP, DoD, and provides feedback by Monday (Day 13).
-Raft address any small feedback (one/two pointer) prior to 12pm Day 15 deadline.
+- QASP reviewer reviews the PR against the contract QASP, DoD, and provides feedback.
+Raft address any small feedback (one/two pointer) within the same PR.
 Larger feedback is added as an issue for backlog refinement and PR is updated with a note on the ‘issue # has been created to address the specific feedback.’
-- Dev issues: DoD for dev issues is reviewed at the QASP level and is met when the PR: (1) note contains sprint report, (2) meets the QASP, (3) Raft has addressed small feedback (by 12pm on Wednesday, which is Day 15 of the last sprint/Day 1 of next sprint), and (4) has received a signed off from QASP reviewer.
+- Dev issues: DoD for dev issues is reviewed at the QASP level and is met when the PR: (1) note contains sprint report, (2) meets the QASP, (3) Raft has addressed small feedback, and (4) has received a signed off from QASP reviewer.
 - Design issues: DoD for design issues is stated in the actual issues

 The following evaluate AC and DoD to close issues and/or PR:

-AC: Lauren or Alex S (Tech lead)
+AC: Lauren or Alex P (ACF Tech lead)

-DoD: Alex S (Tech lead) for dev issues; Design and research - Lauren
+DoD: Alex S (18F Tech lead) or Alex P (ACF Tech Lead) for dev issues; Design and research - Lauren

 ## The issue is considered ‘sprint done’ when